 What is your payment, cancellation and refund policy?

-The following policy applies to all accredited TLC courses offered in 2012, 2013, 2014, 2015, 2016, and 2017.
+The following policy applies to all accredited TLC courses.
 The entire balance for a TLC course is due 90 days after the start date of the course, unless other arrangements have been made with the Registrar or Financial Officer.
 Any registrations made within 5 days of the start of the course must be paid in full at the time of registration.
 Tuition payments are only transferable to another TLC course within the same calendar year or to a substitute participant for the same course.